Galveston, Oh Galveston!

-There are a great abundance of sea birds that can be spotted at all times of the year in Galveston.
+There is a great abundance of seabirds that can be spotted at all times of the year in Galveston.
 Well over 300 species of migratory birds seasonally pass by this barrier island on their flights from Alaska to places in South America.
 There is an annual birding festival called Featherfest.
 If there are birders out there who have not yet visited this island, you should put this on your bucket list.

-There are so many inviting places in which to spot different types of birds including not only the beaches but wetlands, ponds, grasslands, some wooded areas and the bays.
-The original linocut that I created and is seen at the top of this page was inspired by the many brown pelicans seen on a year round basis plus the ever present seagulls.
-If you are interested in learning more about brown pelicans click here: Brown Pelican Pictures + Some Facts and Inspiration for My Linocut Art.
+There are so many inviting places in which to spot different types of birds including not only the beaches but wetlands, ponds, grasslands, some wooded areas, and the bays.
+The original linocut that I created and seen at the top of this page was inspired by the many brown pelicans seen on a year-round basis plus the ever-present seagulls.
+If you are interested in learning more about brown pelicans, click here: Brown Pelican Pictures + Some Facts and Inspiration for My Linocut Art.

 “The Oleander City”

 I have grown oleanders in our Houston backyard and truly admire their beauty.
-Pictures of them and how I cared for them can be seen by clicking here: Oleander: Hardy, Evergreen Southern Beauty (With Pictures).
+See pictures of them and how I cared for them by clicking here: Oleander: Hardy, Evergreen Southern Beauty (With Pictures).

 UTMB Medical School

 The students at the University of Texas Medical Branch undoubtedly enjoy the nearby beaches during their leisure time.
-It is nice that the sand and surf is within easy walking distance away from this important medical complex on 84 acres of land.
+This medical complex is on 84 acres of land.
+It is nice that the sand and surf is within easy walking distance.

-The architecture of this particular building on this huge campus is amazing and merits being listed on the National Register of Historic Places.
-To learn more about who designed this stunning building, information about the doctor who first inspired the building of this medical school and my linocut artwork of this structure click on UTMB Medical School and “Old Red” in Galveston, Texas.
+The architecture of this particular building on this large campus is impressive.
+It is listed on the National Register of Historic Places.
+To learn more about who designed this stunning building, information about the doctor who first inspired the construction of this medical school and my linocut artwork of this structure click on UTMB Medical School and “Old Red” in Galveston, Texas.

 Sacred Heart Catholic Church + Some History

-The extraordinary beauty of this church is obvious to all who pass by its magnificent exterior.
-As you readers can tell it inspired another one of my linocuts.
-There are in excess of 60 structures listed on the National Register of Historic Places in this relatively small city.
+The extraordinary beauty of this church is evident to all who pass by its magnificent exterior.
+As you readers can tell, it inspired another one of my linocuts.
+There are more than 60 structures listed on the National Register of Historic Places in this relatively small city.
 It is fun attending some of their home tours which we have done on occasion.

 Do you know how Galveston got its name?
 Hint: It goes back to the early days when the colonists were fighting against Great Britain for independence.
-Read about the history of the Spanish military general who not only aided the colonists but went on to accomplish many other things in this part of the world.
+Read about the history of this Spanish military general.
+He not only aided the colonists but went on to accomplish many other things in this part of the world.